-Another coin may have helped emphasize Hadrian’s legitimacy to the succession; a gold aureus with the legend ADRIANO TRAIANO CAESARI (Hadrian son of Trajan Caesar).
-It was mentioned by Birley in his biography of Hadrian as being dated to late summer 117 AD.
+Another coin may have helped emphasize Hadrian’s legitimacy to the succession; a gold aureus with the legend ADRIANO TRAIANO CAESARI.
+It is mentioned by Anthony R. Birley in his biography of Hadrian as being dated to late summer AD 117.
 The coin shows a partly draped bust of Hadrian wearing a laurel wreath on one side and a bust of Trajan, also laureled, on the other side.

 - Historia Augusta, The Life of Hadrian (link)

 - Birley, Anthony R. (1997).
 Hadrian.
 The restless emperor (p.
 77-80)

 Burnett, Andrew.
 “The Early Coinage of Hadrian and the Deified Trajan at Rome and Alexandria.”
 American Journal of Numismatics (1989-), vol. 20, 2008, pp. 459–477.
 JSTOR, http://www.jstor.org/stable/43580323.